 The SB 1343 mandates that organizations throughout the state are required to provide:

-Under SB 1343 training requirements, employees will need to be re-trained every two years following the 2020 deadline.
+Under SB 1343 training requirements, employees will need to be re-trained every two years following the initial training deadline.
 Altogether, 92 percent of the state’s workforce—roughly 15.5 million workers—will be impacted.
 Here’s what HR and compliance professionals need to know about SB 1343.